 Training and support are high on the list of importance in comparing board portal systems.
 More than likely, trustees will have varying degrees of technical capabilities.
 It helps to go with a company that provides options for web training, onsite training and one-to-one training, if necessary.
 Trustees often work at odd hours.
 It will ease your board’s frustration when they have assurance that tech support is available 24/7/365 if they have any problems.
 It’s also a good idea to learn whether support calls will be answered by a live person who has the technical expertise to help people on the first call.

 Of utmost importance is the security features.
 Most board portals have some degree of security features.
-Buyers should be looking for such security features as multiple-factor authentication for log-ins, end-to-end encryption and regular third-party testing.
+Buyers should be looking for such security features as multiple-factor authentication for log-ins, strong encryption controls and regular third-party testing.

 Importance of Board of Trustees Software